• Home

 30. Patience Comes Easier

-And honestly, I’ll take any improvement I can get.
+To be honest, I'll take any progress I can get.

 31. Gratitude Becomes Second Nature